bmorledge-hampton19/mutperiod/README.md

   `mutperiod parseICGC`
 Otherwise, if you are using custom bed input, run this command:
   `mutperiod parseBed`
-Fill out the resulting dialogs using genome fasta file from step 3 and the mutation data file from step 4.
+Fill out the resulting dialogs using the genome fasta file from step 3 and the mutation data file from step 4.

 #### 6. Perform Periodicity Analysis
 Run the following command: